mdiller/lowpoly-earth/README.md

 ### Globe.dat

 I originally stored the globe data in a json file, but with 6 subdivisions of the icosphere there are 40,962 vertices and 81,920 triangles, which made the file 12.1 MB.
-I decided to serialize the data as bytes in a simple .dat format.
+I decided to serialize the data as bytes in a simple .dat format, which holds the same data, but is only 1.4 MB.
 The format consists of the following:

 - 8 bytes to store the string `GLOBEDAT`
 - 4 bytes (a uint32) to store the number of points